 ASCE 7 10, AS 1170, NBCC 2015 and EN 1990

-Currently the above wind force calculator is based on the US, Australia and Europe to help engineers determine their wind design speeds for buildings.
+Currently the above wind force calculator is based on the US, Australia, Canada and Europe to help engineers determine their wind design speeds for buildings.
 This is required in a lot of design or building codes and can often be the governing load case in areas with high winds.
 We are always looking for ways to improve - so if you don't find what you're looking for - please let us know!
 We are very open and really appreciate feedback and suggestions to improve.
 Right now the tool acts as an ASCE 7-10 wind load calculator by default.